Call 1300 24 23 22 Monday to Friday 9 am - 4.30 pm in each State and Territory

 Seek support from your loved ones

 What we know is that dads play a significant role in their child’s development.
+Untreated paternal mental illness, such as depression, can negatively impact children’s emotional and behavioural outcomes.
 The role of the father has shifted over the past few decades with fathers now taking on more of an active role than ever.
-One who practices self-care both physically and mentally will likely be prepared to manage the stressors that parenting can present, as well as the ability to enjoy the highs that being a parent can reward us with.

 father reading to child